Molderon/Molderon/README.md

-Greetings, I'm @Molderon
+Greetings, I'm Molderon

-  I'm mainly a self-taught Programmer and I find my-self quite inquisitive in the fileds of:
-Back-end Development,  Machine Learning,  CyberSecurity,  Linux & as well tinkering arould with Embedded Systems.

   -> a Bit about me...
+I'm the *Sci-fi/Metalhead* type-a-nerd, I find my-self quite inquisitive to the field of Computer Science && I support Richard Stallman's free software movement.
-So mainly I Code in C/C++, Yet I'm Overthinking to dive into Python/GoLang (seems like lot's of fun) and I wish to participate in Richard Stallman's free software movement.
+So mainly I Code in C/C++, Yet I'm Overthinking to dive into Python/GoLang (seems like lot's of fun).

 I'm currently finishing an Industrial Engineering degree with little emphasis on robotics.
 Also venturing on my first steps as a Software Engineer.

 If you wish to contact me
 -> Molderon18@gmail.com

-   (Off-topic stuff)

-*I'm a Sci-fi/Metalhead type-a-nerd (holding the Deus Ex series close to heart).
-Also I have a "hobby-level" of interest in Computer Hacking \m/*